UG/G Accepted Students

 Next Steps

-4. Review the Graduate Catalog for the policies and guidelines of the ME and NE graduate programs.
+- Review the Graduate Catalog and the current program handbooks for the policies and guidelines of the ME Department graduate programs.
+Handbooks are available under each respective program’s page and on the ME Graduate Student Sharepoint site.

 Advising

-Students in the UG/G program should work with their undergraduate advisor and graduate advisor to identify courses to be double-counted.
-Graduate advisors are Cathy Hill (ME-Blacksburg) and Allison Jones (ME-DC, Virtual; NE-all campuses).
+Students in the UG/G program should work with their undergraduate advisor and graduate program coordinator (GPC) to identify courses to be double-counted.
+Review the Graduate Student Success Team to find your respective GPC.

 FAQs